 When it comes to kitchen countertops there are a lot of options available.
 There are also a lot of factors to consider like cost, durability, UV resistance, scratch resistance, heat resistance, food safety, ease of installation, and ease of repair, just to get started.
 Epoxy countertops are one of the top performers in most categories and are now gaining in popularity as well.
-Below are some of the best things about epoxy countertops.
+Here are some of their main benefits and how they are installed.

-Epoxy is a very durable type of hard plastic that is made on the spot by mixing a resin and hardener together.
-Unless you want just a one color countertop, dyes are mixed in to create great looking designs.
+Epoxy is a very durable type of hard plastic that is made on the spot by mixing a resin and hardener.
 The epoxy is then poured out and spread evenly and allowed to set.
-This is different than drying as the epoxy sets chemically in a certain length of time.
-The longer you wait, the harder it gets for several days or even a week.
+This is different than drying, although the epoxy does have a small amount of volatile chemicals in it.
+Epoxy sets chemically in a certain length of time.
+The longer you wait the harder it gets for several days or even a week.

 In most cases, all that has to be done to repair a scratch or nick is to use light sandpaper to sand out the blemish.
 Then you can take a polishing compound to get the shine back on the surface.
 The smooth quality of the epoxy finish makes it easy to clean and there are no seams, grout lines, or other built-in dirt collectors that have to constantly be scrubbed.

-Epoxy countertops don’t hide germs below its surface or in seams and grout lines.
+This smoothness is also important for a healthy, germ-free, countertop that doesn’t hide germs below its surface or in seams and grout lines.
 Epoxy is also great for heat resistance, but you can’t set a super hot skillet directly off the stove on it.
-However, most other hot pans and dishes are not a problem up to about 150 F. However, if you’re going to be putting super hot pans on it all the time, you can get special epoxy that is made to withstand heat up to 600 F. Epoxy countertops are made to be durable to scratches and the normal wear and tear of everyday life.
-They have many unique qualities that can be changed depending on the clients wants & needs.
+However, most other hot pans and dishes are not a problem up to about 150 F. However, if you’re going to be putting super hot pans on it all the time, you can get special epoxy that is made to withstand heat up to 600 F.

 Epoxy Is Also Highly Chemical Resistant